-It’s our experience that children are very good at memorising (much better than many adults!).
+It’s our experience that children are very good at memorizing (much better than many adults!).
 Imagine how much some children are required to memorise for religious purposes!

-At Children for Health it is our dream that, before they leave primary school, every child will have learnt and shared 100 important health messages.
+At Children for Health it is our dream that, before they leave primary school, every child has learnt and shared 100 important health messages.
 We hope that these are either translated versions of our messages or messages that have been carefully designed by teachers and checked with people who are experts in health and both sets of people understand and are close to the reality of the lives our child ‘memorisers’ lead.
 We hope they have learned the messages so well that that they ‘stick’.

-We have successfully used a method called The Memory Line to help teachers and children learn the eight nutrition messages that form the backbone of the PCAAN Nutrition Curriculum in Mozambique.
+We have successfully used a method called The Memory Line to help teachers and children learn the eight nutrition messages that forms the backbone of the PCAAN Nutrition Curriculum in Mozambique.
 Read more about this project here.

-Children, their parents and their teachers can help them practice how to memorise and here are some tricks!
-(Thanks to Colleen at her Kansas Drakes blog for her helpful tips and ideas.)
+Children, their parents and their teachers can help them practice memorising, here are some helpful tricks, tips and ideas (thanks to Colleen at her blog Somewhere Over the Rainbow)!

 Children can hear a silly rhyme or song once and sing it again days later.
 Something about the rhythm, rhyme and melody helps it stick.
 Think about it.
 How do we teach them their ABCs?
 We sing them.
 Whatever you want children to learn, the chances are increased significantly if you put it to music.